vcsjones/vcsjones.dev/_posts/2017-07-05-subject-interface-packages.md

 HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Cryptography\OID\EncodingType 0
 ```

-Under that key are subkeys for all of the possible things a SIP can do.
+Under that key are sub-keys for all of the possible things a SIP can do.
 We aren't doing everything, and some of them remain entirely undocumented and
 to an extent, unused.
 However, for the five cores parts of a SIP we are
 supporting, we should see our SIP's GUID under those registry keys.
 Namely,